 The Board took the papers as read and the CFO highlighted the following salient points:

-Period 11 Group Trading Position: The Group’s operating loss in Period 11 ytd at £63m is £4m favorable to budget primarily due to additional fare paying revenues.
+Period 11 Group Trading Position: The Group’s operating loss in Period 11 for the year to date is favorable compared to original budget primarily due to additional fare paying revenues.
 The Group remains on track to meet its LBE 2 projection.

 Capital Expenditure: Remains unchanged since last month.
 The fortnightly Critical spend meetings continue to be held and are being supplemented by focused project meetings with the Project Teams, Project Management Office and Project Finance.